 Sadly, Jean’s writing career foundered and for many years she worked as a hawker, ultimately finding her way back to Crawfordsdyke.
 From there, the local baillies had her committed to the Town Hospital in Glasgow as “a poor woman in distress; a stranger who has been wandering about”.
 She died the following day and was buried “at the house expense” in the Town Hospital graveyard on 5th April 1765.

 The burial ground was closed some time before 1831 and demolished prior to 1858.
-In June 1981, roadworks revealed the remains of at least four inhumations on the south side of Howard Street.
-The site is almost certainly that of the burial ground of the Old Town Hospital.
-[See Canmore]
+Canmore, the online database of Scottish monuments, states that in June 1981, roadworks revealed the remains of at least four inhumations on the south side of Howard Street and that the site is almost certainly that of the burial ground of the Old Town Hospital.

 Registers for burials 1763-72 are with the Mitchell Library.
 There is no known monumental inscription list.

 [Image of engraving from the 1830s showing the Town’s hospital and poor house in Great Clyde Street and courtesy Glasgow Archives]